michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0104.md

 - n: a person who gives private instruction (as in singing, acting, etc.)
 - v: teach and supervise (someone); act as a trainer or coach (to), as in sports
 ### Family
-coach: coached, coaches, coaching+;coaching: coachings
+- coach: coached, coaches, coaching+
+- coaching: coachings
 ### Examples
 - It wasn’t long before other coaches scrambled to catch up.
 - PASADENA, Calif. — In mid-August, after prolonged vacillation, Southern California Coach Clay Helton declared the junior Max Browne his starting quarterback.